This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 You may benefit from stopping use of certain medications, such as NSAIDs if taken in high amounts or hormone replacement drugs.
 Speak with your doctor about whether any medications or even over-the-counter drugs might be making your symptoms worse.
 Also, discuss options about what to do instead.

 - Green superfood mix.
 Helps detox the body and supply nutrients like fiber and magnesium.

 - Slippery elm (tea or capsules).
 Studies show slippery elm may help treat many different digestive complaints by soothing the lining of the GI tract.

 - Vitamin C. Supports strong immunity and acts like an antioxidant.

 - L-glutamine.
 Studies suggest this amino acid is helpful for regulating acid production, and many find it soothes various forms of indigestion.
 I recommend taking five grams of glutamine powder twice per day with meals.

 - Aloe vera.
 Soothes and lubricates the digestive system.

-- Omega-3 Fatty Acids.
-Fights inflammation, yet is lacking in many people’s diet.
+- Omega-3 fatty acids.
+Fight inflammation, yet lacking in many people’s diet.